akka/akka/akka-docs/rst/java/untyped-actors.rst

 and therefore not receiving the stop command), this whole process will be stuck.

-Upon :meth:`ActorSystem.shutdown()`, the system guardian actors will be stopped, and the aforementioned process will ensure proper termination of the whole system.
+Upon :meth:`ActorSystem.terminate()`, the system guardian actors will be stopped, and the aforementioned process will ensure proper termination of the whole system.